 Introduction

 Function is one of the key ideas in mathematics, the diversity of its interpretations and representations spreading across pure and applied mathematics.
 Students’ mental concept images of functions may be different from mathematical definitions (Vinner & Dreyfus, 1989).
 One relevant question is to what extent the concept images are curriculum-dependent.
-Concept images are influenced by the examples to which students have been exposed in school (Vinner, 1983) and which tend to be orientated around prototype examples as used by teachers and textbooks (Schwarz & Hershkowitz, 1999).
-The learning experiences of students according to teachers’ decisions and choices of contexts and resources, and the structure of the curriculum, are of interest to us in this study.
-We posed the same questions in two countries, England and Israel, whose curriculum expectations about functions concepts are very different, to a small sample of students so we could study responses in depth and make conjectures about the complexity of their understanding of functions.
-We prepared the task with input from teachers from both countries in order to ensure cultural validity and curriculum fidelity.
+Concept images are influenced by the examples to which students have been exposed in school (Vinner, 1983) and prototype examples (Schwarz & Hershkowitz, 1999).
+The learning experiences of students according to teachers’ decisions and choices of contexts and resources, and the structure of the curriculum, are of interest to us in this qualitative exploratory study.
+We posed the same questions in two countries, England and Israel, to a small sample of students so we could study responses in depth and make conjectures about the complexity of their understanding of functions.

 We aim -